JetLennit/hlalauncher/README.md

 ## Features\:

-*GUI that shows date created and file size
+..*GUI that shows date created and file size
-*Launch options work
+..*Launch options work
-*Script folder works
+..*Script folder works
-*Can be set as default way to open vpk for quick map launching *Easy to use drag and drop option
+..*Can be set as default way to open vpk for quick map launching ..*Easy to use drag and drop option
 (There is not yet support for multi-map campaigns, but I plan to add that soon.)

 ## Usage\: